docelic/amber-introduction/README.md

 These components are in general terminology called "middleware".
 Crystal calls them "handlers", and Amber calls them "pipes".
 In any case, in Amber applications they all refer to the same thing &mdash; classes that `include` Crystal's module [HTTP::Handler](https://crystal-lang.org/api/0.24.2/HTTP/Handler.html) and that implement method `def call(context)`.
 (So in Amber, this functionality is based on Crystal's HTTP server's built-in support for handlers/pipes.)

+Pipes work in such a way that invoking the pipes is not automatic, but each pipe must explicitly invoke `call_next(context)` to call the next pipe in a row.
+This is actually desirable because it makes it possible to call the next pipe at exactly the right place in the code where you want it &mdash; at the beginning, in the middle, or at the end of your current pipe's code.

 The request and response data that pipes need in order to run and do anything meaningful is passed as the first argument to every pipe, and is by convention named "context".

 Context persists for the duration of the request and is the place where data that should be shared/carried between pipes should be saved.
 Amber extends the default [HTTP::Server::Context](https://crystal-lang.org/api/0.24.2/HTTP/Server/Context.html) class with many additional fields and methods as can be seen in [router/context.cr](https://github.com/amberframework/amber/blob/master/src/amber/router/context.cr) and [extensions/http.cr](https://github.com/amberframework/amber/blob/master/src/amber/extensions/http.cr).